Simone Biles is stepping into the Olympic spotlight again. She is better prepared for the pressure

 Last fall in Antwerp, Belgium, Biles walked into a nearly empty arena during podium training before the world championships, her first team competition since Tokyo.
 Something about the scene evoked, as Nellie Biles puts it, “a PTSD moment.”
 Biles ran off the floor to gather herself following a trigger she never saw coming.

-After being “a little bit hesitant," Biles pushed through thanks in part to the decision to have a meeting with her therapist, something she rarely did close to competitions before beginning the practice ahead of the U.S. Classic in Chicago last summer.
+Biles pushed through thanks in part to the decision to have a FaceTime meeting with her therapist, something she rarely did close to competitions before beginning the practice ahead of the U.S. Classic in Chicago last summer.

-The U.S. women were given the afternoon off and some of them headed off to a chocolate factory.
-Biles chose to stay behind to FaceTime her therapist instead.

 “I know how important it is for me to stay present, mindful and not be too anxious,” she said.
 “So yes, we will keep that up.”